 The Stiteler surname is generally thought to derive from the Middle English word "stott," meaning a "steer," or "bull."

 As such it was likely originally an occupational name for a cattleman, or perhaps a nickname.
 Some instances of the name in Scotland may have come from the Viking name Stoti, which likely arrived with the 9th century Norse colonization of Strathclyde and Aberdeenshire.

 This web page shows only a small excerpt of our Stiteler research.
-Another 146 words (10 lines of text) covering the years 1768, 1741, 1634, 1649, 1651, 1656, 1691, 1625 and are included under the topic Early Stiteler History in all our PDF Extended History products and printed products wherever possible.
+Another 187 words (13 lines of text) covering the years 1768, 1741, 1634, 1649, 1651, 1656, 1691, 1625 and are included under the topic Early Stiteler History in all our PDF Extended History products and printed products wherever possible.

 Another 32 words (2 lines of text) are included under the topic Early Stiteler Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Stiteler family moved to Ireland, but this topic is not covered in this excerpt.
-Another 261 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Francis Stott, who came to St. Christopher in 1635; Henry Stott, who settled in Virginia in 1654; Thomas Stott who settled in Virginia in 1670; Thomas Stott, who settled in Quebec in the 17th century.

 Contemporary Notables of the name Stiteler (post 1700) +